11ason/Spotify-Now-Playing/README.md

      ```bash
      ngrok http --domain=your-domain-name 8080
      ```

-### Issues and Security Risks

-- **Client Secrets**: Never expose your client secret in client-side code.
-Use environment variables or server-side code for secure handling.
-- **Reauthorization**: ~Users may need to reauthorize every hour due to Spotify's token expiration policy.
-This may never be resolved in the code (You can probably find a workaround)~ **Should be solved in the newest release.**
-- **Vulnerabilities**: The code may contain vulnerabilities that could potentially compromise the security of your site.
-Review the code and address any security issues before deploying publicly.

 ### Accessing the Application

-When running the site, accessing `localhost:8080` directly will not display anything.
-Instead, you need to follow a specific route to authorize the application and view the currently playing song.

-1. **Authorization Page**: To begin, navigate to `localhost:8080/auth` in your web browser.
+1. **Authorization Page**: To begin, navigate to `localhost:8080/` in your web browser.
 This page prompts you to authorize the site to access your Spotify account.

-2. **Main Page**: After authorizing the site, you will be redirected to `localhost:8080/main`, where you can see the currently playing song.
+2. **App Page**: After authorizing the site, you will be redirected to `localhost:8080/app`, where you can see the currently playing song.

 ### Expected Behavior